Curated by THEOUTPOST

 Copy Link

-Seagate's "Decarbonizing Data" report reveals the growing sustainability challenges faced by data centers as they scale to meet AI demands, calling for a balance between cost and carbon emissions.
+Seagate's new report highlights the growing sustainability challenges in data centers due to AI's increasing demand for storage, emphasizing the need for a balance between cost and environmental considerations.

-Each option involves trade-offs between cost, carbon emissions, and control.
-The report suggests that total cost of ownership and sustainability can be compatible goals, with decisions on energy consumption, space utilization, raw material use, and infrastructure investment impacting both business performance and environmental outcomes.
+Each option involves trade-offs between cost, carbon footprint, and control, suggesting that total cost of ownership and sustainability can be compatible goals.

-The report urges the data center ecosystem to shift from fragmented efforts to a unified sustainability approach.
-Feist emphasizes, "Sustainability cannot be solved in isolation.
-A holistic approach spanning infrastructure, life cycle management, and industry-wide accountability could ensure that the growth of AI and data center operations does not come at the expense of the environment" 1.
+Jason Feist, Seagate's SVP of Cloud Marketing, emphasizes the need for a holistic approach: "Sustainability cannot be solved in isolation.
+A holistic approach spanning infrastructure, life cycle management, and industry-wide accountability could ensure that the growth of AI and data center operations does not come at the expense of the environment" 2.

 A global survey commissioned by Seagate Technology indicates that AI adoption will generate unprecedented data volumes, driving a boom in cloud-based storage demand.
 Business leaders expect cloud storage to more than double in the next three years.